-In this formulation x_s is the probability of using schedule $s \in \mathcal{S}$ in the defender's mixed strategy. w{jt}^s is a binary parameter that is equal to 1 if schedule s interrupts an attack strategy (j,t), zero otherwise.
+In this formulation x_s is the probability of using schedule $s \in S$ in the defender's mixed strategy. w{jt}^s is a binary parameter that is equal to 1 if schedule s interrupts an attack strategy (j, t), zero otherwise.
 In the terminology of column generation, this LP is called the linear programming master problem (LPM).
 Note that each column in the LPM corresponds to a schedule.
-In general the set \mathcal{S} , may be exponentially large; however, the number of non-zero variables (the basic variables) in the LPM is equal to the number of constraints i.e. the total number of (j,t) pairs: T|J|.
-Therefore, even though the number of possible schedules \mathcal{S} is large, only a small number of them is used in the Nash equilibrium.
-Column generation algorithm uses this idea to start with a subset $\mathcal{S}' \subset \mathcal{S}$ of columns and generate columns as needed.
-The starting subset \mathcal{S}' could be any set of feasible schedules.
-Using the restricted set of schedules \mathcal{S}' we obtain the following LP:
+In general the set S, may be exponentially large; however, the number of non-zero variables (the basic variables) in the LPM is equal to the number of constraints i.e. the total number of (j, t) pairs: T[J].
+Therefore, even though the number of possible schedules S is large, only a small number of them is used in the Nash equilibrium.
+The column generation algorithm uses this idea to start with a subset $S \subseteq S$ of columns and generate columns as needed.
+The starting subset S' could be any set of feasible schedules.
+Using the restricted set of schedules, S', we obtain the following LP: